Kauffman states and Heegaard diagrams for tangles

 Here, $\vert T\vert$ denotes the number of components of $T$.
-One can then define a differential on this group which preserves Alexander grading and decreases homological grading by 1.
-In sections~\ref{sec:HDsForTangles} and~\ref{sec:HFT}, we prove the following result. \begin{theorem}[\ref{thm:Eulercharagreeswithnabla} and \ref{thm:HFTiswelldefandinvariant}] Given a tangle \(T\) and a site \(s\) for \(T\), the bigraded chain homotopy type of \(\CFT(T,s)\) is an invariant of \(T\).
-We denote its homology by \(\HFT(T,s)\) and call it the \textbf{tangle Floer homology of \(T\) with respect to $s$}.
+One can then define a differential on this group which preserves the Alexander grading and decreases homological grading by 1.
+In sections~\ref{sec:HDsForTangles} and~\ref{sec:Gradings}, we prove the following result. \begin{theorem}[\ref{thm:HFTiswelldefandinvariant} and \ref{thm:Eulercharagreeswithnabla}] Given an oriented tangle \(T\) and a site \(s\) for \(T\), the bigraded chain homotopy type of \(\CFT(T,s)\) is an invariant of \(T\).
+We denote its homology by \(\HFT(T,s)\) and call it the \textbf{non-glueable Heegaard Floer homology of the tangle \(T\) with respect to the site $s$}.
 Its graded Euler characteristic

-is well-defined up to multiplication by a unit and agrees with $\nabla_T^s$. \end{theorem} Actually, we define $\HFT$ and prove the theorem above for tangles within arbitrary $\mathbb{Z}$-homology 3-balls $M$ with spherical boundary $\partial M=S^2$ (see the comment at the beginning of section~\ref{sec:HDsForTangles}).
-Since we only define $\nabla_T^s$ for tangles in $B^3$, the last part of the theorem for tangles $T$ in $M\neq B^3$ should be understood as a definition.
-Moreover, we can identity $\HFT(T,s)$ with the sutured Floer homology $\SFH$ of the tangle complement with a particular choice of sutures which depends on the site~$s$.
-This gives us a geometric interpretation of sites and of~$\nabla_T^s$, since the Euler characteristic of $\SFH$ coincides with sutured Turaev torsion (as shown by Friedl, Juhász and Rasmussen in~\cite{DecatSFH}).
+is well-defined up to multiplication by a unit and agrees with $\nabla_T^s$ up to some factor. \end{theorem} Actually, we define $\HFT$ for tangles within arbitrary 3-manifolds $M$ with spherical boundary, see the comment at the beginning of section~\ref{sec:HDsForTangles}.
+This is done using Zarev's bordered sutured Heegaard Floer theory~\cite{ZarevThesis}.
+However, in general, the gradings on his invariants are rather complicated.
+To obtain $\HFT$ with the gradings described above, we restrict ourselves to tangles inside $\mathbb{Z}$-homology 3-balls $M$.
+In this case, the first two parts of the theorem above still hold, whereas the final part could be viewed as a definition of $\nabla_T^s$ for tangles $T$ in $M\neq B^3$.